Lee Harvey Oswald: Return to Dallas

-John F. Kennedy and J. D. Tippit shootings
+John F. Kennedy and J. D. Tippit murders

 In the days before Kennedy's arrival, several local newspapers published the route of Kennedy's motorcade, which passed the Texas School Book Depository.
 On Thursday, November 21, 1963, Oswald asked Frazier for an unusual mid-week lift back to Irving, saying he had to pick up some curtain rods.
 The next morning (the day of the assassination), he returned to Dallas with Frazier.
 He left $170 and his wedding ring, but took a large paper bag with him.
 Frazier reported that Oswald told him the bag contained curtain rods.
 The Warren Commission concluded that the package of "curtain rods" actually contained the rifle that Oswald was going to use for the assassination.

 One of Oswald's co-workers, Charles Givens, testified to the Commission that he last saw Oswald on the sixth floor of the Texas School Book Depository (TSBD) at approximately 11:55 a.m., which was 35 minutes before the motorcade entered Dealey Plaza.
 The Commission report stated that Oswald was not seen again "until after the shooting".
 In an FBI report taken the day after the assassination, Givens said that the encounter took place at 11:30 a.m. and that he saw Oswald reading a newspaper in the first-floor domino room at 11:50 a.m, 20 minutes later.
 William Shelley, a foreman at the depository, also testified that he saw Oswald near the telephone on the first floor between 11:45 and 11:50 a.m.
 Janitor Eddie Piper also testified that he spoke to Oswald on the first floor at 12:00 p.m.
 Another co-worker, Bonnie Ray Williams, was eating his lunch on the sixth floor of the depository and was there until at least 12:10 p.m.
 He said that during that time, he did not see Oswald, or anyone else, on the sixth floor and thought that he was the only person up there.
 He also said that some boxes in the southeast corner may have prevented him from seeing deep into the "sniper's nest".
-Various workers - including Givens, Junior Jarman, Troy West, Danny Arce, Jack Dougherty, Joe Molina, Mrs. Robert Reid, and Bill Lovelady - who were either in the first or second floor lunchrooms at times between 12:00 and 12:30 pm reported that Oswald was not present in those rooms during their lunch breaks.
+Various workers – including Givens, Junior Jarman, Troy West, Danny Arce, Jack Dougherty, Joe Molina, Mrs. Robert Reid, and Bill Lovelady – who were either in the first or second floor lunchrooms at times between 12:00 and 12:30 pm reported that Oswald was not present in those rooms during their lunch breaks.